aaaronhsu/blog/_posts/2022-12-22-min-maxing-life.md

 In many games, you're given a finite number of "skill points" that you're allowed to assign towards a variety of statistics (stats, for short)--strength, defense, charisma, and intelligence, to name a few.
 If you want your character to be a fighter, it would make sense to allocate the majority of your points to strength and defense.
 However, a wizard may find the intelligence stat preferable.
 The assignment of these points is referred to as:

 Specing (verb)
-: The expenditure of resources, to gain abilities or advantages
+: The expenditure of resources to gain abilities or advantages

 ![Minecraft Stats](/assets/img/posts/2022-12-22-min-maxing-life/minecraft-stats.jpg){: width="972" height="589" }
 _Stats in Minecraft_